-1. Aims Z
+I. Aims .
+2

-2. Legislation and guidance
+2. Legislation and guidance .
+2

-3. Roles and responsibilities 2
+3. Roles and responsibilities .
+2

-4. Eliminating discrimination 3
+4. Eliminating discrimination .
+3

-5. Advancing equality of opportunity 3
+5. Advancing equality of opportunity .
+3

-6. Fostering good relations 3
+6. Fostering good relations .
+3

-7. Equality considerations in decision-making 4
+7. Equality considerations in decision-making .
+4

-8. Equality objectives 4
+8. Equality objectives .
+4

-9. Monitoring arrangements
+9. Monitoring arrangements .
+5

-10. Links with other policies 4
+10. Links with other policies .
+5

-This policy sets out our approach to equality and the equality objectives for Nishkam School Trust: Each school has its own objectives, which are available on their respective websites.
+This policy sets out our approach to equality and the equality objectives for Nishkam School Trust: Section 8 sets out the equality objectives for Nishkam Primary School Wolverhampton.